J-Cos/SimpleMetaPipeline/README.md

 This creates a conda environment containing all the software dependencies for the pipeline to work.

-# 3) Run the example data through the pipeline to confirm your installation is correctly configured.
+# 3) Run the example data through the pipeline to confirm your installation and directory structure is correctly configured.

 Download the example data here: https://drive.google.com/drive/folders/1FUALCE8PkWZabMpG4VuMjQqL_6hMmmpZ?usp=sharing